-Our 2018 winner, Juliet Jacques from Williamsport Area High School, was presented with a $500 check for her very insightful essay explaining the history behind her high school’s mascot, the “Millionaires.”
-The Taber Museum is filled with fascinating exhibits portraying our rich local history, and your senior students are guaranteed to find a wide array of interesting topics for consideration based upon the criteria listed below, a team of judges chosen by the Historical Society will determine the winner, and a cash prize of $500.00 will be awarded.
-The successful essayist will be recognized by the Lycoming County Historical Society at its annual meeting in April of 2019.
+The Taber Museum is filled with fascinating exhibits portraying our rich local history, and your senior students are guaranteed to find a wide array of interesting topics for consideration based upon the criteria listed below.
+A team of judges chosen by the Historical Society will determine the winner, and a cash prize of $500.00 will be awarded.
+The successful essayist will be recognized by the Lycoming County Historical Society at its annual meeting in April of 2020.

 - Eligibility: Any senior attending school in Lycoming County is invited to submit an entry.
 One entry per student; essays become the property of LCHS and will not be returned.

 - Announcement of Winner: Friday, April 17, 2020

 - Judging: The winner will be determined by a team of judges selected by the LCHS.
 All entries will be reviewed anonymously (essays will be identified by number, not by name).
 The decision of the judges is final.